 Most wrist injuries probably occur from not stabilizing your wrist before you start lifting snow that might be heavier than it appears.

 - Grip as tight as possible and have a good hold.
 Wear gloves, because if your hands are too cold, that will affect your grip.
-"Similarly, if your gloves are too bulky, your shovel is probably harder to hold," says Bornstein.
+"Similarly, if your gloves are too bulky, your shovel is probably harder to hold," said Bornstein.

 Keep in mind your wrists should not be doing the heavy lifting.
-If you find yourself bending or twisting your wrists in the movement, you're opening yourself up to the possibility of injury, Bornstein says.
+If you find yourself bending or twisting your wrists in the movement, you're opening yourself up to the possibility of injury, Bornstein said.

 Wear layers, making sure your nose, toes and fingers are well covered and dry.
 Frostbite affects these appendages first.